nymea/nymea-plugins/v2xeamberelectric/README.md

 Description of the plugin...

-plugin for amber electric api to get live data of energy use ,
+This Nymea plugin fetches live and forecasted price data, providing real-time and future pricing information for integration with smart energy management systems